 \subsubsection{Heuristic-Enhanced Greedy Algorithm}

-Heuristic-Enhanced Greedy Algorithm (GT-hgr) \cite{kazemi2013geotrucrowd} assumes only when the aggregate reputation score $ARS(t_i)$ of a task $t_i$ is higher than its required quality level $q_j$, task $t_j$ is treated as a finished task.
-For a given task $t_j$ and its assigned workers $W_j$, its aggregate reputation score ($ARS(t_i)$) is the probability that at least $\frac{|W_j|+1}{2}$ number of the workers perform the task t correctly, which can be calculated with Equation (\ref{eq:task_accuracy}).
+Heuristic-Enhanced Greedy Algorithm ({\sf GT-hgr}) \cite{kazemi2013geotrucrowd} assumes only when the aggregate reputation score $ARS(t_i)$ of a task $t_i$ is higher than its required quality level $q_j$, task $t_j$ is treated as a finished task.
+For a given task $t_j$ and its assigned workers $W_j$, its aggregate reputation score ($ARS(t_i)$) is the probability that at least $\frac{|W_j|+1}{2}$ workers perform the task t correctly, which can be calculated with Equation (\ref{eq:task_accuracy}).

-The utility function $U(w_i, t_j)$ of GT-hgr is defined as follows:
+The utility function $U(w_i, t_j)$ of \textsf{GT-hgr} is defined as follows:

 where $|W_j|$ is the number of workers assigned to task $t_j$.
-The idea of this definition is that only when the required quality level $q_j$ of task $t_j$ is satisfied, the system utility can increase 1.
-In addition, TA-GSC problem is proved NP-hard with the utility defined as Equation \ref{eq:gt_utility} by reducing from \textit{maximum 3-dimensional matching problem} (M3M) \cite{michael1979computers}.
+The idea of this definition is that only when the required quality level $q_j$ of task $t_j$ is satisfied, the system utility can increase 1 (i.e., $\sum_{w_i \in W_j}U(w_i, t_j)=1$, when $ARS(t_j) \geq q_j$).
+In addition, \textsf{TA-GSC} problem is proved NP-hard with the utility defined as Equation \ref{eq:gt_utility} by reducing from \textit{maximum 3-dimensional matching problem} (M3M) \cite{michael1979computers}.

-GT-hgr utilizes three heuristics to improve the result of a basic greedy algorithm (GT-greedy), which greedily assign a task to one correct match until no further tasks can be assigned.
-Here one correct match is a task-and-workers pair $\langle t_i, C\rangle$ ($C$ is a set of workers) whose aggregate reputation score $ARS(C)$ is not less than the confidence level $\alpha_i$ of task $t_i$.
+{\sf GT-hgr} utilizes three heuristics to improve the result of a basic greedy algorithm ({\sf GT-greedy}), which greedily assign a task to one correct match until no further tasks can be assigned.
+Here one correct match is a task-and-workers pair $\langle t_j, W_j\rangle$ whose aggregate reputation score $ARS(W_j)$ is not less than the required quality level $q_j$ of task $t_j$.
 The first heuristic is filtering heuristic, which can reduce the size of correct matches by pruning the dominated correct matches.
-For two correct matches $\langle t_i, C\rangle$ and $\langle t_i, C'\rangle$, if $C \subseteq C'$, match $\langle t_i, C\rangle$ dominates $\langle t_i, C' \rangle$.
-The second heuristic is least worker assigned (LWA) heuristic, which associates a higher priority for matches with less workers.
-The last heuristic is least aggregate distance (LAD) heuristic, which prefers the match with smaller summation of moving distances of the workers in that match.
+For two correct matches $\langle t_j, W_j\rangle$ and $\langle t_j, W'_j\rangle$, if $W_j \subseteq W'_j$, match $\langle t_j, W_j\rangle$ dominates $\langle t_j, W'_j \rangle$.
+The second heuristic is least worker assigned heuristic, which associates a higher priority for matches with fewer workers.
+The last heuristic is least aggregate distance heuristic, which prefers the match with smaller summation of moving distances of the workers in that match.